01 of 04

 Planning Your Quilt Design

-- If you make a scrap quilt remember that warm and hot colors (such as yellow, orange, and red) can pop out in a design as much as a dark fabric (a neutral such as black or a cool color such as dark blue).
-See the links above (about color) if this is a new concept.
+If you make a scrap quilt remember that warm and hot colors (such as yellow, orange, and red) can pop out in a design as much as a dark fabric (a neutral such as black or a cool color such as dark blue).

-- Even if you make a quilt with lots of dark fabrics, consider using the same light fabric throughout to add continuity to the design.
+Even if you make a quilt with lots of dark fabrics, consider using the same light fabric throughout to add continuity to the design.
+That's part of the method for choosing fabrics for quilts.

-- Adding five more small blocks would balance the design at all corners (see how the right edge differs) and result in a quilt that measures 72" x 96".
-Which is most important to you, balance or size?
-Refer to the last page for more details.
+Adding five more small blocks would balance the design at all corners (see how the right edge differs) and result in a quilt that measures 72 inches by 96 inches.

 Yardages are generous to allow for shrinkage and occasional errors (and probably enough to make those extra blocks).